-In March 2023, LIPA entered into a new four-year 55 MW capacity agreement with Calpine Energy Services for its Bethpage combined cycle power plant.
-The capacity contract was needed to support the incremental investment to repair the plant.

-In November 2023, two 90 MW power purchase contracts for the Shoreham and Edgewood power plants, for a total of 180 MW, expired and were not extended.
+In 2023, LIPA entered into a new four-year 55 MW capacity agreement with Calpine Energy Services for its Bethpage combined cycle power plant to support the incremental investment to repair the plant.
+Additionally, two 90 MW power purchase contracts for the Shoreham and Edgewood power plants, for a total of 180 MW, expired and were not extended.
 The plants continue to participate in the NYISO markets as merchant generators.

-LIPA is currently in negotiations with a developer to acquire up to three new utility-scale battery storage projects, totaling 179 MW of energy storage if all three projects reach contract execution.
-The three projects will help LIPA meet a portion of its load ratio share of the State's energy storage deployment goal established in the Climate Act, which is currently projected to be about 750 MW by 2030.
-The contract negotiations stem from an April 2021 Request for Proposals soliciting bids for the development of bulk energy storage projects to be located on Long Island under build-own-transfer contracts, with the projects reverting to LIPA after seven years of operation.
+In 2024, LIPA's Board approved two new utility-scale battery storage projects, totaling 129 MW of energy storage.
+The two projects will help LIPA meet a portion of its load ratio share of New York State's energy storage deployment goal established in the Climate Act, which is currently projected to be about 750 MW by 2030.
+These projects were selected after LIPA solicited bids in an April 2021 Request for Proposals for the development of bulk energy storage projects to be located on Long Island under build-own-operate-optional-transfer contracts.
+The contract provides LIPA with the option to purchase the project after a seven-year period.